twonoise/rle.c/README.md

 and `.rle` is **755** bytes.

-And it can be noted that, while .png and .gif are almost can not be (losslessly) compressed even more, but our .rle can be zipped to as tiny as **250** bytes.
+And it can be noted that, while `.png` and `.gif` are almost can not be (losslessly) compressed even more, but our .rle can be zipped to as tiny as **250** bytes.
 However, of course, we can't use this benefit, because we can't unzip with ATtiny (at least, should not to plan that).
-So it is more like fun fact, and somewhat answer to general "Can images be losslessly compressed even more than popular .gif and .png offers?" question.
+So it is more like fun fact, and somewhat answer to general
+> Can images be losslessly compressed even more than popular .gif and .png offers?

+question.

 USAGE
 -----

-TBD
+TBD.
+C code is for GIMP.